How to Remove a Stripped Bolt (& How to Avoid Causing Them)

 In both cases, while user error can be a prominent cause, it can also be a manufacturing defect or simply the result of using low quality parts.
-Even cheaper screws and bolts should, in theory, be able to stand up to normal everyday use - but you never know with some of the junk that people out there are trying to sell us.
+Even cheaper screws and cheap types of bolts should, in theory, be able to stand up to normal everyday use - but you never know with some of the junk that people out there are trying to sell us.

 A lower quality part combined with age, weather conditions, and even the slightest bit of user-error (or even used under perfect conditions) can eventually break on you, and you’ll find yourself here looking for the answer.

 Mismatching Material Grades

 Using different materials and grades for the bolt and for the fastener can also cause problems.